 The treatment process

-The acupuncturist starts with an in-depth intake, based on that a diagnosis is given, and a treatment is devised to address the imbalances presented by the patient.
-The insertion of hair-thin needles on strategic points along pathways of energy on the body, activates the flow of Qi (vital energy) and blood circulation.
+The acupuncturist starts with an in-depth intake, based on that a diagnosis is given, and treatment is devised to address the imbalances presented by the patient.
+The insertion of hair-thin needles on strategic points along pathways of energy on the body activates the flow of Qi (vital energy) and blood circulation.
 This flow can be disrupted by stress and overwork, emotions, poor diet, trauma, etc. Acupuncture is a whole system medicine and treatments are cumulative.
-Along with needles, the practitioners often provide dietary guidance, herbal supplementation, as well as suggestions on daily life style changes.
-Stress reduction, physical movements, diet and meditations are some techniques advised to support the healing.
+Along with needles, the practitioners often provide dietary guidance, herbal supplementation, as well as suggestions on daily lifestyle changes.
+Stress reduction, physical movements, diet, and meditations are some techniques advised to support the healing.
 In terms of fertility, the Chinese medicine model strongly holds that:

 • Just as you prepare the soil to plant the seed, so do you prepare and optimize the body for conception, in both men and women.